 TAPE TRANSCRIPTION (inc mini tapes / micro-cassettes)

 We have a wealth of experience in what works and what doesn't work when recording on audio tapes.
 These guidelines are divided into facilitation advice and more technical recording tips, as well as addressing any specific audio tape transcription issues.
 We hope that this will help our clients to make recordings of the highest quality which will, in turn, cut down on transcription times and costs.
 Please see our audio tape, mini tape and micro cassette transcription service pages for details of the services we offer and our Equipment pages for further advice.
-DOWNLOAD the PDF version of these guidelines.

 GUIDELINES - PLEASE